The Apprentice (American TV series) season 7

 The Celebrity Apprentice (also known as The Apprentice 7) is the seventh installment of the reality game show The Apprentice, and the first of The Celebrity Apprentice.
 This season features celebrity candidates vying for the title of Donald Trump's, "Best Business Brain," as a way to revitalize the series, with the winner donating their proceeds to charity.
 This installment marked the series' return to New York after spending the previous season in Los Angeles and features abstract paintings by Seattle-based artist Maeve Harris.
-The series premiered on NBC on January 3, 2008 at 9:00PM.
+The series premiered on NBC on January 3, 2008, at 9:00 pm.

 This is the first season where the candidates did not reside in a communal penthouse of Trump Tower which was more as a meeting vicinity and also the boardroom.
 The celebrities lived in Trump International Hotel and Tower.
-There are also no traditionally given rewards to the winning team apart from the winning project manager receiving an amount of $20,000 along with available proceeds from the tasks to be donated to his or her favorite charity.
+There are also no traditionally given rewards to the winning team apart from the winning project manager receiving an amount of $20,000 along with available proceeds from the tasks to be donated to the winning manager's favorite charity.
 Nevertheless, the firing rule remained.
 America's Got Talent judge Piers Morgan was the winner, beating country music singer Trace Adkins in the finals.
 Morgan was the only celebrity fired during the original British celebrity edition of the show.